jacob975/TAT_db/README.md

-it's a program for TAT database everything you can find in INSTALL
+It's a program for TAT database
+Everything you can find in INSTALL